roja/words/README.markdown

 Then your ready to rock and roll. :)

-## Build Data (Optional) ##
+## Build Data ##

-If you want to build the wordnet dataset file yourself, from the original wordnet files, you can use the bundled "build_dataset.rb"
+To build the wordnet dataset (or index for pure) file yourself, from the original wordnet files, you can use the bundled "build_wordnet" command

-	./build_dataset.rb -h #this will give you the usage sudo ./build_dataset.rb #this will attempt to build the data locating the original wordnet files through a search...
+	build_wordnet -h # this will give you the usage information sudo build_wordnet -v --build-tokyo # this would attempt to build the tokyo backend data locating the original wordnet files through a search... sudo build_wordnet -v --build-pure # this would attempt to build the pure backend index locating the original wordnet files through a search...

 ## Usage ##

 Heres a few little examples of using words within your programs.

     require 'rubygems'
     require 'words'

-    data = Words::Words.new
+    data = Words::Words.new # or: data = Words::Words.new(:pure) for the pure ruby backend

     # locate a word
     lemma = data.find("bat")